sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Conclusion

 With the exception of well established software for generic or peripheral needs of the department, there is little distinction between build vs buy.
 The question becomes build it oneself, or have someone else build it.
-Even traditional services delivered through SaaS, such as email, require configuration (build) for their implementation.
-Further, even when service providers are to build the solution, given SOA, the department should conduct alpha (the initial design which takes place early exploratory and testing phases) product design so as to be able to design the solution in such a way that it can be managed as separable subsystems,.
+Even traditional services delivered through SaaS, such as email, require configuration (build) for their implementation[^23].
+Further, even when service providers are to build the solution, given SOA, the department should conduct alpha (the initial design which takes place early exploratory and testing phases) product design so as to be able to design the solution in such a way that it can be managed as separable subsystems[^24]<sup>,</sup>[^25].
 In either case, implementation and support decisions will need to be made, and standards will need to be abided by in order to ensure that the Crown remains in control of all code produced, and that the Crown does not find itself locked in to any particular service provider.
 This strategy is intended to return control of implementation of services back to the department thereby permitting increased alignment with the Government of Canada direction, and increase the quality, and rate by which, digital services are delivered to Canadians.
 The intent is to replace dated approaches to software delivery in favour of practices aligned with industry best practice in order to promote the department's digital transformation and keep pace with the rising expectations of Canadian citizens with respect to digital services.

 ## Alignment